Mvhaynes/dallas-house-prices/README.md

 ## Future projects
 * Past data or data in a few years to see how housing prices in Dallas have changed over time
+* Scrape nearby areas to compare inner city to suburban housing prices
+* Scrape data from another city/state and compare